denisekhuu/react-component-base/Readme.md

 npm start
 ```

-for a tutorial how to create the base from scratch:
+For a tutorial how to create the base from scratch:
 https://github.com/denisekhuu/denisekhuu.github.io/blob/main/tutorials/create-a-react-component.md